jamierpond/madea.blog/yapi/why-another-client.md

 * Assertions, reuse, and state require external glue.

 **Why this matters now**
 LLMs are good at emitting commands.
 They are bad at maintaining shell scripts as systems evolve.
 Once a workflow spans multiple steps, correctness degrades quickly.

 These tools are excellent primitives.
 They are not systems.

 ---

 ## [Hurl](https://hurl.dev/): Test-First
+To be fair, Hurl is really close conceptually to what I wanted.
+However, I didn't want a DSL for making requests, I wanted YAML with an LSP so anyone can onboard super fast and LLMs (and humans) can use the LSP to write correct code straight away.

 **Strengths**